-The Information Desk is located on the main floor of the library.
-The reference librarian's office, ready reference collection, bibliographies, library user aids, and workstations are all located behind the information desk.
 The ready reference collection contains those frequently requested reference books and other materials.
 These materials are limited to a two hour time period when in great demand.
 For statistical purposes, the reference department asks that users sign a usage card when requesting materials from the ready reference collection.
-A librarian is always available at the information desk to assist users with the print and electronic resources.

 Interlibrary Loan Services

-Ask a Librarian is an electronic service available in the J.D.
-Boyd Library.
-Users may ask a reference question via email at any time, whether the library is open or not.
+Ask-A-Librarian is an electronic service available at the library.
+Users may ask a reference question via email at any time.
 Every attempt will be made to respond to requests as soon as possible.
 All email reference questions may be sent to firstname.lastname@example.org.